heysm/6Companies30days/README.md

 - [GoldManSachs](GoldManSachs/README.md)
 - [Amazon](Amazon/README.md)

-> If you like this project consider starring the [repo](https://github.com/heysm/6Companies30days), connect with me on [linkedin](http://linkedin.com/in/sa-y-an) or check out my other cool projects on [github](https://github.com/sa-y-an).
+> If you like this project consider starring the [repo](https://github.com/heysm/6Companies30days), you may check out my other cool projects on [github](https://github.com/sa-y-an).